 The CARD Spot is just 0.09-inches thick and about the size of a credit card (3.35 by 2.11 inches), making it easy to slip into a wallet.

-The card is made of plastic and has an IPX5 rating, making it splashproof (the Tile Slim is more waterproof with a rating of IP67 and can be submerged).
+The card is made of plastic and has an IPX5 rating, making it splashproof (the Tile Slim is more waterproof with a rating of IP67, though still shouldn't be submerged).
 The fully-encased lithium-ion battery lasts one to two years and can’t be replaced, though neither can the Tile Slim.
 The AirTag battery is replaceable.
 (There is a new rechargeable wallet tracker that uses the Apple Find My network called Pebblebee Card that I just purchased for testing).
 To compensate, Chipolo offers a 50% discount on replacement devices.

 The CARD Spot is not rugged.
 It receives 3.6 stars on Amazon and most complaints cite durability as an issue, especially if you put your wallet in your back pocket and sit on it on a regular basis.
 (The Tile Slim gets 4.6 stars on Amazon and doesn't have durability raised as an issue.)
 Not surprisingly, my son's CARD Spot didn’t fare well when it went through the washer accidentally.
 It came out cracked and pinging randomly.
 The CARD Spot I use lives in a wallet that I carry in my purse, and it’s a perfect condition.
 I expect I won't have any durability issues based on my usage.